 USF Student ID/One Card

-This process is available beginning July 7.
-You must complete On-line ID Express no later than August 1.
-Upon completion of On-line ID Express, your USF One Card will be made available to you at Orientation check-in.
+This process is available beginning July 8.
+You must complete Online ID Express no later than August 10.
+Upon completion of Online ID Express, your USF One Card will be made available to you at Orientation check-in.